dbdimitrov/BingleSeq/README.md

 Once the count data is scaled and linear dimensionality reduction performed, users can proceed to unsupervised clustering with Seurat, SC3, and monocle.

 When using Seurat for unsupervised clustering, users must specify the number of PCs to be included in the analysis as well as the value of its ‘Resolution’ parameter.
 The latter parameter is used to set the ‘granularity’ of the clustering and as such it controls the number of clusters.
 The authors suggest that the optimal Resolution for datasets with ~3000 cells is 0.6-1.2 and it is typically higher for larger datasets.
-Users can also choose from Seurat’s inbuilt clustering algorithms including Louvain and SLM algorithms.
+Users can also choose from Seurat’s inbuilt algorithms including Louvain and SLM algorithms.

 ![BingleSeq Bulk RNA-Seq sc clustSeurat](/figures/sc_clustSeurat.PNG)

 *tSNE plot produced using 0.5 as granularity parameter and the first 10 PCs.*

 When clustering with monocle, users are requested to specify the number of PCs to be included in the analysis.
 Also, if required users can further minimize noise by filtering the gene counts according to the minimum expression level via the ‘Lower Detection Parameter’.
-Users can also pick from monocle’s inbuilt clustering algorithms, which include Density Peak and Louvain algorithms.
+Users can also pick from monocle’s inbuilt algorithms, which include Density Peak and Louvain algorithms.
 Furthermore, Monocle enables the number of clusters to be explicitly specified as well as to be estimated.

 ![BingleSeq Bulk RNA-Seq sc clustMono](/figures/sc_clustMonocle.PNG)